rolivieri/fabric-state-manager-ts/README.md

 1. Use composition (or inheritance)) to extend the capabilities of your code by referencing the `RemoverCC` structure (which resides in the `fabric-state-manager` package you just imported) in your chaincode component.
 In this example, we'll use composition:

     ```
+    ...

+    import { RemoverCC } from "@blockchainlabs/fabric-state-manager";

+    ...

     export class SampleChaincodeCC implements ChaincodeInterface {

         ...